 Causes of rain.
 Why is it raining?
 Why is it raining

 The water that falls on the surface of the earth either evaporates again, or seeps into the ground, or immediately enters the reservoir.
-In any case, the evaporation process starts again.
+In any case, the evaporation process begins again.
 It is infinite and, like everything ingenious, simple.

 Why is it raining